When, Where and How to See Daffodils in the Skagit Valley

 Can’t wait for the spring?
 See early blooms at La Conner Daffodil Festival, which runs through the month of March and offers around 450 acres of bright, yellow daffodil fields.

-As expected, the festival will look different this year.
-Here is what you need to know to have a fun and safe trip.
-If you’re comfortable exploring outside, swing through La Conner for outdoor dining, artisan wares and public artwork throughout town.
+Also, swing through the town itself for outdoor dining, artisan wares and public artwork throughout town.
 The La Conner Arts Commission maintains a collection of public sculptures and offers a walking tour map at its website.

 Fields of Daffodils near Mount Vernon.
 Photo by Nikon Photog/Getty Images.